 Hello!
 I'm Tim Weaver.
-I'm the author of nine novels, all of which feature missing persons investigator David Raker.
+I'm the author of ten novels, all of which feature missing persons investigator David Raker.
 Hopefully, you might have heard of some of them –– or, even better, read them and enjoyed them.
 They have, over time, been selected for the Richard and Judy Book Club, shortlisted for a National Book Award, and been nominated for both the Crime Writers' Association Dagger in the Library and Ian Fleming Steel Dagger awards.
 Oh, and –– thanks to the amazing support of readers like you –– they've also been Sunday Times Top 5 bestsellers and reached number one on Kindle, iBooks and Audible.
-Away from writing, I live in Bath, home to overpriced real estate and genteel Georgian terraces, and thanks to the amazing support of readers like you, I'm able to write full-time, allowing me to build my day around the things I do best: staring out of the window, and making endless cups of tea.
+Away from writing, I live in Bath, home to overpriced real estate and genteel Georgian terraces, and I'm lucky enough to write full-time, allowing me to build my day around the things I do best: staring out of the window, and making endless cups of tea.
 If you want to find out more about me and my work, just scroll down, where you'll find videos, interviews and more…

 VIDEOS: ME, DAVID RAKER, MY WRITING AND MY RESEARCH